Jalen Green: NBA G League Ignite (2020–2021)

-On April 16, 2020, Green signed a one-year, $600,000 contract with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
+On April 16, 2020, Green signed a one-year, $500,000 contract with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
 He became the first player to join the team.
 On March 8, 2021, Green recorded a season-high 30 points, seven assists, and five rebounds in a 127–102 loss to the Raptors 905 in the first round of the playoffs.
 He averaged 17.9 points, 4.1 rebounds, and 2.8 assists per game.

-Houston Rockets (2021–present)
+Houston Rockets (2021–2025)

 2021–22 season: All-Rookie First Team

 On July 29, 2021, Green was selected by the Houston Rockets second overall in the 2021 NBA draft, making him the first ever player being drafted out from the G-League, followed by former Ignite teammates Jonathan Kuminga and Isaiah Todd.
+Many thought the Rockets would take USC big-man Evan Mobley with the 2nd overall pick but Houston took Green to pair aside with Kevin Porter Jr. in the backcourt with James Harden being dealt during the season.
 On August 8, he made his summer league debut in a 84–76 win against the Cleveland Cavaliers where he posted 23 points, five rebounds, and two assists in 30 minutes.
 He made the All-Summer League Second Team after missing the last three of five games due to soreness on his right hamstring.
 He made his preseason debut on October 5 in a 125–119 win against the Washington Wizards with 12 points, six rebounds, and two assists.
 On October 20, Green made his NBA debut, putting up nine points, four rebounds, and four assists in a 124–106 loss to the Minnesota Timberwolves.
 On October 24, Green put up 30 points, with eight three-pointers made, in a 107–97 loss to the Boston Celtics, becoming the first rookie to put up at least 30 points and eight threes in a game in Rockets history.
 On October 28, Green and Jordan Clarkson became the first two players of Filipino descent to play in the same NBA game in time for the Rockets' Filipino Heritage Night celebration.
 Unfortunately for Green, he started out his rookie season suffering with a hamstring injury on his lower left leg after a home game win against the Chicago Bulls and been sidelined out of the rotation for a while.
 After missing 14-games in a month from his hamstring injury, Green returned to the starting line up on December 24, scoring 20 points by going on a 6-for-9 from the three point line in a loss road trip game to the Indiana Pacers.